Natural Resources Management Degrees

 - Accurately communicate their knowledge of natural resources, both verbally and in written form.

-Summer field experience with private and public organizations will further the student's overall learning experience, as will the four-week summer course at our mountain campus, Pingree Park.
+Summer field experience with private and public organizations will further the student's overall learning experience, as will the four-week summer course at our mountain campus.
 In general, the Natural Resources Management major gives students the educational foundation to address the complex issues of our changing society.

 Students interested in both the management of natural resources as well as the allocation of natural capital used as inputs into production systems may like to peruse a dual degree in Natural Resource Management and Natural Resource Economics.
 Natural resource economics include non-renewable resources such as minerals and petroleum, renewable resources such as forests and fish, and more specialized resources such as land, water, biodiversity, wildlife, and other ecosystem services.
 In addition, the relationship between developing countries and resource use is a major area of study.
 A key component of many natural resource allocation problems is that decisions are linked from period to period; in other words, the decision environment is dynamic, rather than static.
 Examples include non-renewable resources such as minerals and petroleum, renewable resources such as forests and fish, and more specialized resources such as land, water, biodiversity, wildlife, and other ecosystem services.